GravityPDF/gravity-pdf-documentation/docs/v5/developer-template-configuration-and-image.md

 2. Any hyphens (-) should be replaced with underscores (\_)
 3. The class name should be in sentence case (the first character of each word separated by an underscore (\_) should be upper case)

-For instance, if you created a custom template called `business-letter.php`, the class name should be `Business_Letter`:
+For instance, if you created a custom template called `business-letter.php` then the class name should be `Business_Letter`:

 ```
 class Business_Letter implements Helper_Interface_Config, Helper_Interface_Setup_TearDown {